gboisse/gboisse.github.io/content/posts/01-node-graph/index.md

 <!-- If you're interested in knowing how to achieve this using Dear ImGui, then keep reading :winking_face: -->

+### Setup

+When I started thinking about this system back in 2019, I was wondering how to produce a system that would be both simple to code yet expressive enough that it could lead to creating interesting visuals.

+One day I stumbled upon a solution that I thought could be interesting...

 ### Data model vs. GUI code

 discuss about "database" approach...